AspireOrg/aspirewallet/README.md

 * the `--dontminify` makes your debugging life a bit easier
 * the `cp` is neccesary because grunt keeps clearing the `build` folder
 * If you want to test your local version on another device (or let another person test something) use https://ngrok.com to setup a tunnel to your local environment
-* If you want to use HTTPS, refer to additional steps required in the Counterwallet Docker start script
+* If you want to use HTTPS, refer to additional steps required in the Aspirewallet Docker start script

 ### Note concerning `npm install`
 `npm install` triggers a `prepublish` which is configured to do `grunt build`